“You can do this by closing either eye, but if the object moves when you close a particular eye, that eye is your dominant one.”

 If you are a hopeless case like me, just embrace running your pistol and long guns on opposite sides and be proficient and fast.
-It has its advantages in some cases, and others it doesn’t.
+It has its advantages in some cases, and in others, it doesn’t.
 You’ll need to train regularly and dry firing with transitions from one platform to the other is necessary.
-You’ll be amazed how quickly your body and mind responds with enough repetition.
+You’ll be amazed how quickly your body and mind respond with enough repetition.

 Bolt Action Challenges

-The evidence can be found in a video that I made where I ran both left- and right-handed actions head to head, and in fact tried to create a slight advantage for the right-handed action with a shorter throw angle.
+I once ran both left- and right-handed actions head to head, and in fact, tried to create a slight advantage for the right-handed action with a shorter throw angle.
 In the end, the left-handed left-operated bolt action was four seconds faster with five accurate shots on steel at 500 yards.
 The simple reason is that the left-handed shooter on a right-handed action must move their support hand to run the bolt, disrupting the ability to stay on target and keep an optimized, stable position.
 The only way a right-handed bolt action could be faster for a lefty is if it were completely fixed to one position by some sort of stand or mechanical device.
 Then the operator need only run the bolt and press the trigger and nothing else.
-But it’s a bolt gun, not a a mini-gun.
+But it’s a bolt gun, not a mini-gun.

 Conclusions on Cross-Eye Dominant Shooting